 Advanced classes burn more, as a Bar Method student named Kristen reported a few years ago.
-“I wore my heart rate monitor for a couple of level two classes, and burned almost 500 calories [per class];” she said.
-“I burn about 600 on an hour long run.”
-Another student, a guy who took his first class wearing a heart rate monitor, told me he burned 800 calories.
-Students in other bar fitness classes who wore calorie counting devices reported burn-offs of between 136 and 701 calories.
+“I wore my heart rate monitor for a couple of level-two classes and burned almost 500 calories (per class);” she said.
+“I burn about 600 on an hour-long run.”
+Another student, a man who took his first class wearing a heart rate monitor, burned 800 calories.
+Students in other barre fitness classes who wore calorie counting devices reported burn-offs ranging from 136 to 701 calories.

 Why Do Barre Calorie-Burn Rates Vary?

 Just how many calories you burn depends on a number of variables such as your height, weight, muscle mass, fitness level, age, your overall exertion, and many other factors.
 According to Kerrisa Smith Manheimer, National Coach and Physical Therapy Consultant for The Bar Method, “It’s very difficult to give an accurate range since there are many factors involved.”